top of page

 4. Expansive Expression Beyond Binary

-We recognize Black trans and gender nonconforming people as vital stewards of transformative knowledge.
+We recognize Black Trans and Gender Nonconforming people as vital stewards of transformative knowledge.

-Their lived practices of self-creation and survival illuminate pathways for collective evolution.
+Our lived practices of self-creation and survival illuminate pathways for collective evolution.

 We are committed to building liberatory systems that hold the full complexity of human existence.